pyscript/pyscript-cli/CONTRIBUTING.md

 ### Installation

-Now that you have your environment set up and activated, install your local enviroment dependencies
+Now that you have your environment set up and activated, install your local environment dependencies

 ```shell
 pip install -e ".[dev]"